gortonator/CS6510-Advanced-Software-Development/README.md

 ## Prerequesites
 Students should have completed FSE and/or a coop/intern.
 These prerequisites can be waived based on individual circumstances and experience such as that gained on COOPs or in other courses such as Web Development, Data Mining/Machine learning.
 Please contact the Professors to discuss

+## Attendance
+Students are expected to attend each class on campus.
+If there is avalid reason, then a student may request to attend class remotely.
+All classes are held via video conference across participating capus locations.

 ## Learning Objectives
 At the end of the course, students will have acquired the following knowledge: